 Driving under the influence (DUI) of alcohol is extremely dangerous and illegal in New York state.
 The same applies to driving while intoxicated (DWI) by drugs, including drugs prescribed by doctors.
 If you or a loved one is charged with DUI or DWI in Staten Island, a defense attorney offers your best chance of mitigating your penalties or helping you avoid conviction.
 A Staten Island DWI defense lawyer can help you understand how to navigate your case.

-Attorney Michael Vitaliano has years of experience in the Staten Island criminal justice system, first as a prosecutor and now as a criminal defense attorney defending the rights of members of his hometown community.

 If you are charged with DUI or DWI, you must realize the situation may not be as hopeless as it seems at first and that you have certain rights; you must understand these rights as you approach New York’s complex criminal justice system.
 It is important to have legal counsel with local experience and an understanding of the state’s complex criminal laws.
 Attorney Vitaliano can provide the comprehensive defense representation you need to navigate your case effectively.

 However, regardless of whether you think you were wrongfully accused, the police mishandled your arrest, or that you can manage with a public defender’s representation, it’s vital to know your options for defense and the value a private Staten Island DWI defense attorney can provide.
 Even if you were wrongfully arrested or charged, it is important not to take the charges against you lightly.

 Public defenders are court-appointed defense attorneys who represent clients who cannot afford to hire private defense attorneys or who do not wish to bear the expense of hiring private defense attorneys.
 While the vast majority of public defenders are accomplished and capable attorneys, they typically manage multiple cases at a time, which translates to poor flexibility and minimal individual attention for each client they represent.

 Attorney Michael Vitaliano has years of experience as a New York prosecutor and assistant district attorney.
 His experience on this side of the criminal justice system means that Attorney Vitaliano will know precisely how the prosecutors handling your case will maneuver toward conviction and how to dismantle their case at the foundational level.

 While many states enforce separate statutes for DUI (alcohol) and DWI (drugs), New York state applies the blanket term “DWI” to apply to all cases involving drivers who operate their vehicles while intoxicated by any substances.
 New York state law defines five distinct types of DWI offenses:

 A conviction for any of these DWI offenses can carry significant penalties.
 In addition, multiple convictions within a few years will also lead to increased penalties.
-However, the arresting officers need to follow appropriate due process laws when conducting a traffic stop for suspected DWI and a DWI arrest.
+However, the arresting officers need to follow appropriate due process laws when conducting a traffic stop for a suspected DWI and a DWI arrest.
 Failure to adhere to due process could mean the prosecution has no reason to pursue conviction because the police violated the driver’s constitutional rights.

 Unfortunately, some drivers mistakenly believe this means they must submit to preliminary alcohol screening before arrest via a breathalyzer exam or field sobriety test.
 Technically, a New York driver is under no obligation to submit to any preliminary alcohol screenings or field sobriety tests.
 However, if the driver is involved in an accident, the police may require the driver to submit to a breathalyzer test.
 Failure to do so could be used against the driver in a subsequent criminal case for DWI.